Diamond Rio: 1991–1992: Diamond Rio

 After Olander, Williams, and Johnson had recovered, the six musicians set to work on their debut album.
 In doing so, Johnson soon discovered that the injuries to his hands had altered his dexterity on the mandolin, and threatened to walk away after Powell offhandedly remarked that he would have Roe dub in his own tenor harmonies instead of having Johnson sing them.
 The band also had commitments to finish as the Tennessee River Boys, to the point that they occasionally had to promote themselves under both names in the same day.

 Arista Nashville released Diamond Rio's debut single, "Meet in the Middle", on February 6, 1991.
 As the lead single to their self-titled debut album, "Meet in the Middle" went on to spend two weeks at No. 1 on the Billboard Hot Country Songs charts, making Diamond Rio the first country music group ever to send its debut single to the top of that chart.
 Following its release, the band performed its first official concert as Diamond Rio on May 4, 1991.
 They shared the bill with Wild Rose, whose membership included Prout's then-wife, Nancy Given Prout.
-Released three weeks later with DuBois and Powell as producers, Diamond Rio was met with positive critical reception from critics such as Allmusic, Chicago Tribune, and Entertainment Weekly, which praised the band's vocal harmonies, instrumentation, and song choices.
+Released three weeks later with DuBois and Powell as producers, Diamond Rio was met with positive critical reception.
+Allmusic, Chicago Tribune, and Entertainment Weekly all praised the band's vocal harmonies, instrumentation, and song choices.